dmak007/cert_demos/readme.md

     - How do we dump cert info using `openssl`?
 How does this differ according to file formats?
     - If your cert config is incorrect, how do you debug it?
 - tldr version for ppl like me
+- proof-read all docs, test all scripts
+- add pictures